MK2112/nn-zero-to-hero-notes/A - Talk - State of GPT/A - State of GPT - Notes.md

 > With the predictions of the Reward Model, we attain a guide by which to enforce the prediction of one certain response over others, making the best-ranked answer's associated token prediction more likely to occur.
 This concludes the RLHF pipeline as applied e.g. to GPT-3.5

 Interestingly, RLHF-ed models gain in perceived quality of response and contextual reference, but tend to play it save on the entropy side.
-They tend to become less and less likely to choose possible, but not most preferred next token predictions.
+They tend to become less and less likely to choose possible, yet not *most preferred* next token predictions.
 This partially stems from maximizing positive feedback in the RM/RL stages, turning a model risk-averse, making it favor well-established and commonly accepted responses.
 This, by the way, is a key indicator for detecting AI-generated text.

 ## How To: Use GPT Assistance